GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Oulops.md

 **Unarmed Attacks**;
 The oulops does not have a substantial enough body to physically harm anything.
 It can use its shoving gust when its in a brawl.

  • Shoving Gust: *The oulops throws the foe a number of feet equal to 1d20 + its [Body] bonus*.
 Divide this by the weight of the foe in stones.
+This affects a foe within .5 yard.

 ---------------------